ostbergjohan/neoloadcompare/README.md

 - Compare **average response times** and **percentiles** (e.g., 95th percentile) between the latest test and a baseline.
 - Ignores "init" transactions and compares only those in the "actions" part of the user flow.
-- Automatically runs after a performance test in the pipeline.
+- run this after a performance test in a pipeline.
 - Fails the test if any transaction's response time deviates more than a set percentage from the baseline.

 ## Usage

-After your performance test is completed, NeoloadCompare is invoked automatically to compare the results against a predefined baseline.
+After your performance test is completed, run NeoloadCompare to automatically compare the results against a predefined baseline.

 ### API Request